PrestaShop/PrestaShop/README.md

 MySQL credentials can also be found and modified in this file if needed.

 **Note:**  Before auto-installing PrestaShop, this container checks the file *config/settings.inc.php* does not exist on startup.
 If you expect the container to (re)install your shop, remove this file if it exists.
+And do not forget to check that your directory is owned by `www-data:www-data`.

 Documentation
 --------